dm-drogeriemarkt/structured-logging/README.md

 You can also use try-with-resources to manage your MDC context if you prefer that or need to.

-For example, the following code would ...
+For example, the following code ...

-1. ... not be possible with the callback API because `availableSeats` is not effectively final
+1. ... would not be possible with the callback API because `availableSeats` is not effectively final
-1. ... be inconvenient, because there are multiple values in the MDC context, which would require nested callbacks
+1. ... would be inconvenient, because there are multiple values in the MDC context, which would require nested callbacks
+1. ... may not be possible if `seat.isAvaliable()` can throw **multiple** checked Exceptions.
+The callback API works with one checked Exception, though.

 ```java
 int availableSeats = 0;